mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

 ---

 ## Beta Presentation (1996)
-The Beta Presentation cards appear to be the rarest of all the pre-release cards and are believed to be the cards form the early previews of the Pokemon TCG in the Corocoro magazine.
+The Beta Presentation cards appear to be the rarest of all the pre-release cards and are believed to be the cards from the early previews of the Pokemon TCG in the Corocoro magazine.

 <div style="display: flex; gap: 10px;">
     <img src="images/BetaPresentation.webp" alt="Beta Presentation - Front" style="width: 48%;">
     <img src="images/BetaPresentation_R.webp" alt="Beta Presentation - Back" style="width: 48%;">
 </div>

- - Only three Pokemon are graded or known to exist publically: 1 Charizard, 1 Clefairy, and 1 Mewtwo.
+ - Only three Pokemon are graded or known to exist publicly: 1 Charizard, 1 Clefairy, and 1 Mewtwo.
- - Uncertain how they were printed (if someone owns of of these, please reach out)
+ - Printed on paper and then stuck to card stock
  - Illustrations by Ken Sugimori
  - Artwork has full character and background
  - Cards are no longer a single color and instead have a patterned background like you see on the officially released cards.